Category: Wellbeing

 The Epidemic of Misunderstanding

 After more than 2 decades of trainings and working with clients, I have come to see that is a single, yet important misunderstanding at the root of many of today’s chronic problems.
 These include addiction, obesity, stress, anxiety relationship breakdown and even depression.
-That misunderstanding is the false belief that our…
+That misunderstanding is the false belief that our circumstances – other people, our…

 The Transformative Power of Insight